Danlof/Recommending_IT_Career_Paths/README.md

 - `DevType`: This column represents the type of developer or IT professional the respondent identifies as, which is crucial for understanding job profiles.

 ### Skills and Technologies
-- `LanguageHaveWorkedWith`: Lists programming languages the respondent has experience with, which is key for matching job profiles to skills.
+- `LanguageHaveWorkedWith`: Lists programming languages the respondent has experience with, which is key for matching job profiles to skills
-- `LanguageWantToWorkWith`: Indicates programming languages the respondent is interested in learning, useful for career planning recommendations.
-- `DatabaseHaveWorkedWith, DatabaseWantToWorkWith`: Similar to programming languages, these columns focus on database technologies.
+- `DatabaseHaveWorkedWith`: Similar to programming languages, these columns focus on database technologies
-- `PlatformHaveWorkedWith, PlatformWantToWorkWith`: Platforms (e.g., cloud services) the respondent has experience with or is interested in.
+- `PlatformHaveWorkedWith`: Platforms (e.g., cloud services) the respondent has experience with or is interested in.
-- `WebframeHaveWorkedWith, WebframeWantToWorkWith`: Web frameworks the respondent has worked with or wants to learn.
-- `MiscTechHaveWorkedWith, MiscTechWantToWorkWith`: Miscellaneous technologies the respondent is familiar with or interested in.
-- `ToolsTechHaveWorkedWith, ToolsTechWantToWorkWith`: Tools and technologies used in professional work.
+- `ToolsTechHaveWorkedWith`: Tools and technologies used in professional work.
-- `AISearchHaveWorkedWith, AISearchWantToWorkWith`: AI search technologies the respondent has experience with or is interested in.
+- `AISearchHaveWorkedWith`: AI search technologies the respondent has experience with or is interested in.
-- `AIDevHaveWorkedWith, AIDevWantToWorkWith`: AI development tools the respondent has used or wants to learn.
+- `AIDevHaveWorkedWith`: AI development tools the respondent has used or wants to learn.

 ### Experience and Education
 - `YearsCode`: Total years of coding experience, which helps in gauging expertise levels.